asyncapi/community/TSC_MEMBERSHIP.md

 TSC is a group of maintainers that contribute to the creation and maintenance of AsyncAPI Initiative.

 ## Why the TSC was formed
-AsyncAPI joined the Linux Foundation in 2021 to guarantee a system of open governance that promotes ownership and neutrality of all participants in the initiative.
+The concept of TSC was formed when AsyncAPI joined the Linux Foundation in 2021 to guarantee a system of open governance that promotes ownership and neutrality of all participants in the initiative.

 Some of the principles of the Linux Foundation partnership include: